Find a book

 Within the UK we send out the books by Royal Mail second class, so they should arrive within four working days – but often they arrive the next day.
 Of course, during busy periods such as November/December they take longer and we ask you to allow a week.
 We send them out in individual cardboard envelopes (no plastic packaging here at Persephone Books) that fit through a standard letter-box, thereby avoiding the dreaded ‘while you were out’ note from the post office – unless you order 6 books or more, in which case they are sent by courier in a box.

-Postage overseas usually takes about five days to Europe and ten days to the rest of world; more than six books are sent together in a box and usually take a week.
-However, at the moment we are finding some orders are taking up to 4-6 weeks to arrive, unfortunately, due to global transport issues.
+Postage overseas usually takes about five days to Europe and ten days to the rest of world; more than six books are sent together in a box and usually take about a week.

 We can also rush deliver books the same day or overnight for an additional charge; please contact us for details.